Platform

 Geographic Eligibility

-Eligible training activities under the MFOR must contribute directly to the skill development related to the employee's current job or a task required by the employer.
-Examples of qualifying training activities include:
+Eligible training activities must contribute directly to the skills required for the employee's current job or tasks specified by the employer.
+Common examples include:

 • Training on new equipment or technologies